Byron Buxton: 2012-2014

 Considered a five-tool player, MLB.com rated Buxton the best prospect available in the 2012 Major League Baseball draft.
 The Minnesota Twins selected Buxton with the second overall pick in the 2012 draft.
 Buxton signed a contract with the Twins on June 12, 2012, that included a $6 million signing bonus.
-He made his professional debut in Minor League Baseball (MiLB) with the Gulf Coast Twins of the Rookie-level Gulf Coast League (GCL), where he batted .216 in 26 games.
+He made his professional debut in Minor League Baseball (MiLB) with the Gulf Coast League Twins of the Rookie-level Gulf Coast League (GCL), where he batted .216 in 26 games.
 Later in the year, he was promoted to the Elizabethton Twins of the Rookie-level Appalachian League, and batted .286 in 21 games.
 He was named the top prospect in the GCL.

-Buxton started the 2013 season with the Cedar Rapids Kernels of the Class A Midwest League.
-After he batted .340 with eight home runs and 32 stolen bases to start the season, the Twins promoted Buxton to the Fort Myers Miracle of the Class A-Advanced Florida State League in June.
+Buxton started the 2013 season with the Cedar Rapids Kernels of the Single-A Midwest League.
+After he batted .340 with eight home runs and 32 stolen bases to start the season, the Twins promoted Buxton to the Fort Myers Miracle of the High-A Florida State League in June.
 By midseason, MLB.com, Keith Law of ESPN.com, and Baseball America viewed Buxton as the best prospect in baseball.
 He represented the Twins at the All-Star Futures Game.
-With Fort Myers, Buxton compiled a .326 average with four home runs, 22 RBIs, and 23 stolen bases.
+With Fort Myers, Buxton compiled a .326 average with four home runs, 22 RBI, and 23 stolen bases.
 After the season, Buxton was named the Midwest League Most Valuable Player.
 He also won both the Baseball America Minor League Player of the Year Award and the Topps Minor League Player of the Year Award.

 The Twins invited Buxton to participate in spring training in 2014.
 He injured his left wrist, spraining his pisotriquetral joint, while diving for a ball and opened the 2014 season on the disabled list.
-He was activated on May 4, and assigned to Fort Myers.
+Buxton was activated on May 4, and assigned to Fort Myers.
 After playing in five games with the Miracle, Buxton reinjured his wrist.
-Buxton batted .240 in 30 games before receiving a promotion to the New Britain Rock Cats of the Class AA Eastern League on August 11.
+Buxton batted .240 in 30 games before receiving a promotion to the New Britain Rock Cats of the Double-A Eastern League on August 11.
 In his first game with New Britain, on August 13, Buxton collided with fellow outfielder Mike Kvasnicka.
 Buxton was taken to the hospital and diagnosed with a concussion.
 The Twins shut Buxton down for the remainder of the regular season, but assigned him to the Arizona Fall League after the season.